-Staff must report all unauthorised absences to the DSL, who must make contact with the pupil's parent/carer immediately to establish the pupil's whereabouts.
+Team members must report all unauthorised absences to the DSL, who must make contact with the pupil's parent/carer immediately to establish the pupil's whereabouts.
 The DSL must inform the placing authority of pupils who are frequently absent.